Heroes of 1776-Residents of Wayne County

 Topics and series.
 This memorial is listed in this topic list: War, US Revolutionary.
 In addition, it is included in the Daughters of the American Revolution series list.

 Location.
 41° 34.601′ N, 75° 15.514′ W. Marker is in Honesdale, Pennsylvania, in Wayne County.
 Memorial is on Park Street (US 6/ PA 191).
 This marker is located in Honesdale Park.
 Touch for map.
 Marker is in this post office area: Honesdale PA 18431, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
 1829 Stourbridge Lion (a few steps from this marker); Stourbridge Lion (within shouting distance of this marker); a different marker also named The Stourbridge Lion (within shouting distance of this marker); Snubbing Post (within shouting distance of this marker); Wayne County World War I Memorial (about 300 feet away, measured in a direct line); Wayne Memorial Hospital (about 400 feet away); The Tallman Bridge (about 500 feet away); First Baptist Church (about 500 feet away).
 Touch for a list and map of all markers in Honesdale.

 Credits.
 This page was last revised on February 7, 2017.
-This page originally submitted on October 7, 2015, by Don Morfe of Baltimore, Maryland.
-This page has been viewed 268 times since then and 18 times this year.
+It was originally submitted on October 7, 2015, by Don Morfe of Baltimore, Maryland.
+This page has been viewed 331 times since then and 37 times this year.
 Photos: 1, 2, 3. submitted on October 7, 2015, by Don Morfe of Baltimore, Maryland.
 4, 5. submitted on February 7, 2017, by William Fischer, Jr. of Scranton, Pennsylvania. • Bill Pfingsten was the editor who published this page.